Bringing memory to Boolean networks: a unifying framework: Introduction

 Boolean networks (BNs) are a fundamental framework for addressing complex systems, with prominent applications in biology, ecology, and social sciences~\cite{Montagud22,Rozum_2024,Gaucherel_2017,Poindron_2021,Grabisch_2013}.
 Closely related to cellular automata, BNs consider a finite number of components, or automata, each having its own neighborhood and rule for computing its next Boolean state from the configuration of the network.

 A large amount of theoretical work underlined the importance of the scheduling of the update of states of components for the dynamics that can be generated, the so-called \emph{update mode}.
 One natural mode is the parallel (or synchronous) mode, where all components are updated simultaneously and instantaneously, generating deterministic dynamics.
-Another classical update mode is the (general) asynchronous mode: any subset of components can be updated simultaneously, potentially leading to non-deterministic dynamics.
-Any trajectory, i.e., succession of configurations, computed with the parallel mode can also be computed using the asynchronous mode.
+Other classical update modes are the (fully) asynchronous mode where only one component can be updated at a time, and the general asynchronous mode where any subset of components can be updated simultaneously, potentially leading to non-deterministic dynamics.
+By definition, the general asynchronous trajectories subsume the asynchronous and synchronous trajectories.
 The converse is, in general, false.
 Update modes also impact the so-called \emph{limit} configurations, that are the configurations from which any reachable configuration can return to them.
-Limit configurations constitute the \emph{attractors} of dynamics and are a prime subject of study in the literature, including their robustness to update modes \cite{AGMS09,ADFM13}.
+Limit configurations constitute the \emph{attractors} of dynamics as they represent a set of configurations that, once reached, can no longer be evaded.
+Limit configurations are a prime subject of study in the literature, notably for determining their number and size, e.g., \cite{KLemm2005,Demongeot2011,Dubrova2011,PR11-SASB}, as well as their robustness to update modes, e.g., \cite{AGMS09,ADFM13}.

 When employing BNs as models of complex dynamical systems, such as gene regulation within cells, update modes aim at reflecting hypotheses related to the duration, speed, probability, and other quantitative features of the transitions.
-For instance, asynchronous modes can be motivated by the fact that genes can require different amounts of proteins to become active.
+For instance, asynchronous modes can be motivated by the fact that genes can require different amounts of proteins to become active~\cite{THOMAS1973563,TA90}.